splunk/public-o11y-docs/incident-intelligence/ingest-alerts/ingest-cloudwatch.rst

        }
     }

-Send alarms to Incident Intelligence using the  AWS CloudWatch Simple Notification Service (SNS)
+Send alarms to Incident Intelligence using the  AWS CloudWatch SNS
 =====================================================================================================

 You can also send alarms to Incident Intelligence using AWS CloudWatch SNS.
 To do so, you need your CloudWatch ingest endpoint and the JSON payload.
-See :new-page:`https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/US_SetupSNS.html`.
+See the Amazon documentation for more information: :new-page:`https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/US_SetupSNS.html`.